mrjorgeparr/Python-application-in-ordinary-differential-equations/README.md

 From the main file, we can write into the sets of values for k and c, and it will write into an output file the solution for all the different cases that may arise.
 Although it only handles cases for a rider mass of 80 kg and a bike mass of 12 kg, it could easily be modified to consider different combinations of these two parameters.

+This simplified case allows the usage of exact methods and not numerical ones in order to solve the differential equation